 Game theory and audit logs are two topics you don’t frequently see linked.
 But some recent research from the Center for Digital Strategies at the Tuck School of Business at Dartmouth College linked the two topics and showed that technology can play a critical role in reinforcing the human elements of good security.

 Corporate governance ensures accountability across the extended enterprise.
 It facilitates staying competitive and satisfying ever-changing government regulations while providing mechanisms and controls to reduce the inefficiencies that arise when individuals misuse privileges granted to them.

 Gone are the days when insider threats meant you either had a malicious employee or someone made a mistake; in today’s world the insider threat is far more complex, often starting from the outside and working its way in.

 Supporting Mac OS X 10.7 Lion means more than just checking a box on a list of supported platforms.
 It means that you’ve engineered your product to take full advantage of the features of Lion, and deliver a seamless end-to-end experience for users and administrators.

 In order to put a face on the depth and breadth of potential insiders that can be found throughout your enterprise, I will introduce you to three insider villains and three insider heroes.
 Each villain will represent one of the key misuse of privileges and each hero will represent key values delivered by least privilege.
-This second introduction will be of the most impactful and prevalent hero.
+This sixth and final introduction will be of the most unlikely hero.